espocrm/documentation/user-guide/reports.md

 To create new list report click on Reports tab and then click Create Report button.
 Choose needed Entity Type then click Create button at List Report section.

 At _Columns_ field pick fields you would like to be displayed.
-Below you can specify display parameters for every column e.g. width and align.
+Below you can specify display parameters for every column:

+* Width – width in percents;
+* Align – left or right;
+* Link – a value we be displayed as a link leading to the record detail view;
+* Export Only – column won't be displated in report results on UI, but available in export;
+* Not Sortable – column won't be able to be ordered by, some fields are not available for sorting.

 Choose needed sorting at _List Order_ field.